Vehicle registration plates of Malaysia: Design

-Early Malaysian number plates were made of pressed metal, but were largely superseded by plastic plates since the 1970s, with characters either printed on or molded in plastic pieces.
+Early Malaysian number plates were made of pressed metal, but were largely superseded by plastic plates since the 1970s, with characters either printed on or moulded in plastic pieces.
 The reasons for the popularity of plastics plates in Malaysia were related to cost and metal theft.
 That said, the disadvantages of using plastic plates include; its fragility; the ease of reproduction which advantages criminals like car cloning syndicates; the yellowing of the letters due to age and exposure to extreme environmental conditions; the letters dropping off due to the reduction in adhesiveness of the glue used to stick the white plastic letters onto the black plastic plate; and the reduction of letter spacing (kerning) in between the individual letters to evade speed cameras and easy identification.
 This results in an inability of enforcement agencies to identify the correct registration.
-To combat this, standardised number plates were discussed by the Road Transport Department in 2016, these were to include RFID chips and pressed metal plates.
+To combat this, standardised number plates were discussed by JPJ in 2016, these were to include RFID chips and pressed metal plates.
 To this end, proposals for standardised typefaces, like JPJ 1, have also been made.

+The JPJePlate number plate was introduced in September 2024.
+It follows a European-style number plate size with black FE-Schrift font letters on a white reflective background and a green stripe to determine as EV.
+It also shows the international oval code "MAL" and the Malaysian Flag.
+This type of number plate is compulsory for newly registered EVs from September 2024 onwards.
+Currently available for Electric powered cars only.